 The person who has not progressed or benefitted sufficiently in less intensive treatment settings.

 The person whose mental health is declining and might require inpatient care unless treatment is provided.

-Treatment is supervised by a Psychiatrist and provided by a team that includes Masters Level clinicians and mental health providers.
+Treatment is supervised by a Psychiatrist and provided by a team that includes licensed Masters Level clinicians and mental health providers.

 Treatments are designed to meet the unique needs of older adults and the mental health issues that affect their daily living.

 Caregivers, families and primary care physicians are encouraged to participate in the process by assisting with the identification of problems and solutions.

 - To restore optimum mental and physical health.To alleviate symptoms that interfere with the individuals’ ability to function.